The Fed, ensuring a busy quarter ahead, tells us:

 The Federal Reserve is prepared to modify these plans if necessary to support financial stability and economic growth.

-(And if you want to know more: consult my big nigga, Professor Sethi of Ba—I mean, Columbia.
+(And if you want to know more: consult my big neighbor, Professor Sethi of Ba—I mean, Columbia.
 He gots to get his mind off all them little ladies.
 Plus he says he got some kind of model and shit.
-Sound like a stone-col’ OG PhD nigga to me.)
+Sound like a stone-col’ OG PhD neighbor to me.)